antiface/Documentation/METHODS/GeneralWorkflow/README.md

    * Firstly, I follow my *Intuition*, not what is *Relevant to the Times*;
    * So I take out books from the library PLUS I take out all the books I want to read from my personal *Collection*;
    * I end up with about 20-30 books on the table, and I take them one by one, inspect them, look at the *Tables of Contents*, read the *Back Cover*;
-   * I actually start with the __*COVERS*__; Whoever said a book can't be judged by its cover, never read books for *True Understanding*, because the covers give you a precise introduction to the subject matter and information about the author and who they were published by, where, and when, with cover art on top of that; it's the perfect tool for *Understanding the Precise Context and Relavance* of any given book for any given situation when you might need it;
+   * I actually start with the __*COVERS*__; Whoever said a book can't be judged by its cover, never read books for *True Understanding*, because the covers give you a precise introduction to the subject matter and information about the author and who they were published by, where, and when, with cover art on top of that; it's the perfect tool for *Understanding the Precise Context and Relevance* of any given book for any given situation when you might need it;
    * Once I've read the *Back Cover*, I start to read the *Introduction*;
       * I go *paragraph-by-paragraph*, taking written notes as well as audio notes __OF MY CURRENT UNDERSTANDING__;
       * I read books for __UNDERSTANDING__, no other reason, so I will usually only read a few paragraphs at any given time, what would fit on what I like to call a __REFCARD__, which is an index card with concepts on it, specific yet brief *theoretical understandings*;